Grief consumes loved ones of New York apartment fire victims

 Batiz lost his sister, Maria, and her 8-month-old grandson in the Thursday night blaze.
 He said the baby's mother wasn't home because she was working.

 Late Friday, NYPD revealed the identities of several others killed in fire: Shantay Young, 19; Karen Francis, 37; Kylie Francis, 2; and Charmela Francis, 7.
+Saturday, Mayor Bill de Blasio identified Private Emmanuel Mensah as another victim.
+The National Guardsman, who was home for the holidays, died trying to rescue his neighbors.

 The victims yet to be identified include a 63-year-old woman, four adult men and a male child, the New York Police Department said.